Tasty Recipes for the Home Cook

 7. Pour batter into the pan and bake for about 1 hour and 10 minutes.

 8. Allow to cool on a cooling rack for 45 minutes before unmolding.
-Working your way around the cake, slide a thin blade knife down as far as you can between the cake and the pan to release the cake from the wall.
+Working your way around the cake, slide a thin blade knife down as far as possible between the cake and the pan to release the cake from the wall.
 Repeat for the inner circle of the bundt pan.
 Invert it onto a plate and give it a couple of good taps to unmold.

 9. For the glaze: